leolanese/leolanese/README.md

 <div align="center">
   <h2> Hi, I'm Leo 👋 </h2>
   <h4>I'm a passionately curious `Software Enginnering Manager`, specialised in `Front-End` using `Angular`, and `Back-end`: using `NestJS`, `Python` with `AWS` unnder `Agile` Software Development methodology.
-As a Software Engineer, my job isn't just write code, it is to build products that make the life of our users better.
-As an Engineering Manager I believe in Agile and Servent Leader.
+As a `Software Engineer`, my job isn't just write code, it is to build products that make the life of our users better.
+As an `Software Engineering Manager` I believe in Agile and Servent Leader.
 </h4>
 </div>